mxnt10/whats/README.md

 ### GNU General Public License

 This repository has scripts that were created to be free software.<br/>
-Therefore, they can be distributed and / or modified within the terms of the *GNU General Public License*.
+Therefore, they can be distributed and/or modified within the terms of the *GNU General Public License*.

 >[General Public License](https://pt.wikipedia.org/wiki/GNU_General_Public_License)
 >